Comprehensive Software Solutions and Support

 The MaxSSD Configuration Utility is a diagnostic and test utility for all SeaI/O, SeaDAC, SeaDAC Lite and eI/O units.
 The utility allows you to view and change device settings.
 It also allows you to monitor and control the I/O banks of the unit for diagnostic purposes.

 SeaMAX comes packaged with example projects for VB 6, C# and C++.
-Additionally, the included SeaMAX API documentation is available in both PDF and HTML format.
+Additionally, the included SeaMAX API documentation is available online in HTML format.

 The SeaMAX Linux package provides an API that supports SeaI/O, SeaDAC and SeaDAC Lite modules.
 SeaMAX Linux is primarily a Modbus communications package with features added to seamlessly integrate support for SeaDAC Lite modules.
 The SeaMAX API also contains an interface for detecting and configuring SeaI/O Ethernet modules.
 The Linux SeaMAX package includes full source code for the library and sample applications with HTML documentation that aids in rapid application development.